OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/get-started-custom-ui.md

 ---
-summary: See how to create custom user interface for the chatbot.
+summary: See how to create a custom user interface for the chatbot.
 tags:
 ---